maxim/takeup/README.md

 takeup understands very few commands.
 Obviously, you have to be in your project directory for takeup to know which manifest to use.

-- `takeup` — start everything in manifest
+- `takeup` — start everything in a manifest
-- `takeup minimal` — start only the things marked as `required`
+- `takeup minimal` — start only entries marked as `required`
-- `takeup status` — see what's running or not (shorter: `takeup st`)
+- `takeup status` — see what's running (shorter: `takeup st`)
 - `takeup stop` — stop everything
-- `takeup unicorn` — start only the thing named unicorn
+- `takeup unicorn` — start only unicorn
-- `takeup stop unicorn` — stop only the thing named unicorn
+- `takeup stop unicorn` — stop only unicorn
+- `takeup restart` - stop and start everything
-- `takeup restart unicorn` — attempt to gracefully stop and start unicorn
+- `takeup restart unicorn` — stop and start unicorn

-## Storing manifests
+## Where to put manifest

-Manifests can either be stored in your home directory (`~/.takeup`), or under your project's directory (`~/dev/printio/.takeup`), depending on your use case.
+Manifests can either be stored in your home directory (`~/.takeup`), or under your project's directory (`~/dev/project_name/.takeup`), depending on your use case.
+They can also be different per host when stored under your project directory (see below).

 ### Storing manifests in your home dir